oxwazz/package-manager-detector-rs/README.md

 ### Using Agents and Commands

-A `resolveCommand` function is provided to resolve the command for a specific agent.
+A `resolve_command` function is provided to resolve the command for a specific agent.

 ```rust
 use package_manager_detector_rs::commands::{resolve_command};